 Fundamentally, we need a restored relationship with our Creator.
 But we also need healthy relationships with other people.
 We need a place where people will love us and speak truth to us.
 For the people in your community, your church can be that place.

 Give them a glimpse of that reality by talking about how God is transforming lives in your church.
 With a few crisp statements, you can talk about how the gospel is changing marriages, families, and friendships in your church.
 And you can invite them to come and see what God is doing.

-Some gospel tract publishers allow you to customize a gospel tract design to include your church contact information.
+All of the gospel tracts at ProChurch allow you to customize the design to include your church contact information.
 So it can also double as a church invitation.

 One final thought here: make sure someone is checking these contact points regularly and responding to questions promptly.
 Don’t provide your phone number if no one is answering it during the week.
 Don’t point someone to your Facebook page if it only gets updated once a year.

 You get the point.
 If you’re not ready and expecting people to contact you, then don’t give out contact information.
 It will do more harm than good.